agileproducts/blogsource/_posts/2013-07-30-bitcoins_currency_or_crackpottery.md

 layout: posts
 title: Bitcoins - currency or crackpottery?
 tags: Economics Technology
-summary: Bitcoin is an interesting project which shows worrying signs of madness
+summary: Bitcoin is an interesting project which shows worrying signs of madness.
 ---

+*Bitcoin is an interesting project which shows worrying signs of madness.*

 I've recently been following the story of [Bitcoin](http://bitcoin.org/en/), the alternative electronic currency.
 I find it interesting, partly because all the stuff about cryptography and the nature of money reminds me of a [Neal Stephenson](http://www.nealstephenson.com/) novel.
 However, the more I find out about it, the less I like it.